Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Mixed doubles will not have any qualification or quota spots, rather, simply being selected from the field already in the singles and doubles events.

-Both Australia’s men’s and women’s volleyball teams are in with a chance of travelling to Tokyo, however, after both teams missed out a berth at recently completed intercontinental qualifiers.
+Both Australia’s men’s and women’s volleyball teams are in with a chance of travelling to Tokyo, however, after both teams missed out on a berth at recently completed intercontinental qualifiers, life will be tougher.

 One spot is available at an Asian qualification tournament early in 2020, so the Australian teams would need to win their respective tournaments to make the Olympics.